Nearly 900 buildings destroyed by massive California fire - The Boston Globe

 Advertisement

+“We’re actually pretty worried about it,” Fulton said.
+“It’s jumping highways, it’s jumping streams.
+A paved road is about a good a fire line as we could ask for, and it’s going over that in spots.’’

+Northwest of the Dixie Fire in the Shasta-Trinity National Forest, hundreds of homes remained threatened by two fires that continued to grow.
+About a third of the McFarland Fire was contained.
+New evacuation orders were issued Monday for residents near the Monument Fire, which was only about 3 percent contained.

 South of the Dixie Fire, firefighters prevented further growth of the River Fire, which broke out last Wednesday near the community of Colfax and destroyed 68 homes.
-It was nearly 80% contained.
+It was nearly 80 percent contained.